vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/remediate8.md

   "skipped": 25,
   "failed": 5,

-# A results file and Powershell transcript is provided in the report path specified.
+# A results file and PowerShell transcript is provided in the report path specified.
 Directory: /tmp/reports

 Mode                 LastWriteTime         Length Name